Gitkube is a tool for building and deploying Docker images on Kubernetes using

 - Local dev: User creates a base git repo for the application with Dockerfile and K8s deployment

-- Setting Remote: User defined the spec for Remote containaing the rules for
+- Setting Remote: User defines a spec for Remote containing the rules for

 - Deploying application: Once a Remote is setup, application can be deployed to K8s using

 User should have a git repo with source code and a Dockerfile.
 User should also create a base K8s deployment for the application.